 - A current resume or curriculum vitae.

-A formal letter of application and a statement of purpose (typed, double-spaced, 12 point Times New Roman font, no longer than 3 pages in length) that provides the following:
+A formal statement of purpose/letter of application (typed, double-spaced, 12 point Times New Roman font, no longer than 3 pages in length) that provides the following:

 - The applicant’s goals for doctoral study which are congruent with DNP Program goals.
 (See The Essentials of Doctoral Education for Advanced Nursing Practice)